DanesH-Abdollahi/Socket-Programming/README.md

 # Socket-Programming
-Socket programming in python and collect metrics with prometheus.
+Socket programming in python and collect and store metrics with prometheus.

 ![Overview](/images/image.png)